MLLMs-Augmented Visual-Language Representation Learning: Method

 \subsection{Overview}

-We demonstrate that different MLLMs can generate accurate and diverse captions in Fig.~\ref{fig:illustration}.
-The goal of this approach is to utilize the MLLMs to improve the data quality in the current image-text datasets.
+In this work, we employ multiple advanced MLLMs to augment the visual-language representation learning from a data-centric perspective.
+We demonstrate that different MLLMs can generate accurate and diverse captions in Figure~\ref{fig:illustration}.
+The goal of this approach is to utilize the MLLMs to establish richer image-text associations in the current datasets.
 Our approach consists of two processes: multi-view caption extractor and text shearing.
 Specifically, for each image from an image-text dataset, we first introduce multiple advanced MLLMs to synthesize extended captions.
-Then, by comprehensively analyzing the characteristics of these extended captions, we have a key observation: MLLMs have their caption styles and might generate hallucinated words.
-Based on this observation, we propose text shearing to keep the length of extended captions the same as the raw one.
-After these processes, the raw and extended captions with corresponding images are used for standard visual-language pertaining methods.
+Then, by comprehensively analyzing the characteristics of these extended captions, we have a key observation: MLLMs have their caption styles and might generate hallucinated content.
+Based on this observation, we propose text shearing to maintain the quality and availability of extended captions.
+After these processes, the raw and extended captions with corresponding images are jointly used for standard visual-language pre-training.